List of Kamen Rider Geats characters: Jyamato

 The Jyamato (ジャマト, Jamato) are plant-based monsters based in a greenhouse within the mysterious Jyamar Garden and appear in the Jyamar Area (ジャマーエリア, Jamā Eria), where they are cultivated and fed broken ID Cores by Archimedel after they spawn.
 Initially containing the memories and embodying the desires of fallen DGP players, the Jyamato gradually evolve into stronger variants with the ability to mimic the fallen players' forms.
-Additionally, if the DGP players lose against the Jyamato, a Jyamar Area will become an extension of the Jyamar Garden.
+Additionally, if the DGP players lose against the Jyamato, the Jyamar Area will become an extension of the Jyamar Garden.
+The Jyamato were originally created by the future people using mutant plants that they took from a ruined Earth.